-Ming et al.\cite{zhang2021membership} were the first to propose a user-level membership inference attack in RecSys based on item embedding differences, aiming to infer whether a user’s data was included in the training set of a recommender model.
+Zhang et al.\cite{zhang2021membership} were the first to propose the user-level membership inference attack in RecSys based on item embedding differences, aiming to infer whether a user’s data was included in the training dataset of the RecSys model.
 Under the black-box setting, the attacker can only observe the output recommendation list.
 The item-embedding-based method assumes that if a user’s data is included in the training set, the recommended items should be similar to the items the user has interacted with.
 In contrast, for non-member users, the system lacks knowledge of their preferences and therefore cannot generate personalized recommendations.
 In the original work, the top popular items were used as the recommendations for non-members.
-To construct features for attack, the embeddings of the interacted items were averaged, and the embeddings of the recommended items were averaged; the difference between these two vectors was then used as the membership feature.
+To construct attack features, the embeddings of the interacted items were averaged, and those of the recommended items were averaged; the difference between the two was then used as the membership feature.
 A two-layer multilayer perceptron (MLP) was trained as the attack model to distinguish members from non-members.
-However, this approach is unstable when the target dataset and the shadow dataset differ.
+However, this approach is unstable when the target and shadow datasets differ.
 The reason is that the method implicitly assumes that item embeddings are generated by a fixed collaborative filtering model.
 In practice, embeddings trained by different algorithms (e.g., BPR vs. NeuMF) can diverge in the latent space even when trained on the same dataset.
-Furthermore, the item embeddings generated by the target and shadow models may also exhibit discrepancies, which degrades attack performance.
+Furthermore, the item embeddings generated by the target and shadow models may also exhibit discrepancies, which degrade attack performance.
 To address this issue, Wang et al. \cite{wang2022debiasing} proposed a debiased learning MIA (DL-MIA) framework for RecSys that mitigates the embedding bias between the target and shadow models.
 For DL-MIA, to overcome the limitations of Item Difference MIAs (ID-MIA), which suffer from (i) a training-data bias—distributional gaps between shadow and target recommenders that make attack samples generated by the shadow model poorly transferable—and (ii) an estimation bias—since the attacker cannot observe hidden states (user/item embeddings), externally constructed difference vectors are noisy—the DL-MIA framework explicitly debiases learning within the difference-vector paradigm.
 Concretely, it (1) builds difference vectors from each user’s history and the system’s recommendation list; (2) employs a variational auto-encoder–based disentangled encoder to separate recommender-invariant from recommender-specific features, narrowing the shadow–target gap and mitigating training-data bias; (3) learns a truth-level score per difference vector as a sample weight to discount poorly estimated features, thereby mitigating estimation bias; and (4) trains a member/non-member classifier (MLP) on the disentangled, reweighted representations, optimized with an alternating training procedure.
-Empirically, DL-MIA simultaneously reduces both biases and achieves state-of-the-art attack performance across general and sequential recommenders.
+Empirically, DL-MIA simultaneously reduces both biases and achieves state-of-the-art attack performance across general and sequential RecSys.